panva/jose/docs/functions/key_export.exportSPKI.md

 Exports a runtime-specific public key representation (KeyObject or CryptoKey) to a PEM-encoded SPKI string format.

+This function is exported (as a named export) from the main `'jose'` module entry point as well as from its subpath export `'jose/key/export'`.

 #### Parameters

 | Name | Type | Description |